 |About an hour after emerging from its pupa (chrysalis), the Monarch's wings are full-sized, dry, and ready for flying.
 Here (right) a newly emerged Monarch uses it straw-like tongue, called a proboscis, to sip nectar from Strawflowers (an annual).
 Five to seven days after emerging from its chrysalis, a Monarch butterfly is old enough to mate.....and so begins the life cycle of of the next generation.

 |Here's the answer to a few frequently asked questions:

 (chrysalis), how long does it live?

 Monarchs that emerge from their pupae between spring and late August only live about three weeks.
-Their primary purpose is to reproduce.
+The primary purpose of the adult is to reproduce.
 A female Monarch can lay more than 300 eggs in the couple of weeks she is alive, but most of those eggs (or the caterpillars that hatch) will be devoured by predators.
 More will become infected with disease and perish.
 Only about 2% of the eggs laid will survive long enough to produce adults.

-Monarchs that emerge from their pupae from late August through early October have immature reproductive organs and are not capable of reproducing.
-These Monarchs will nectar, store energy in the form of fat, and then head for the mountains of central Mexico, where they will over-winter.
+Monarchs that emerge from their pupae from late August through early October emerge with immature reproductive organs and thus, are not capable of reproducing.
+This generation of Monarchs will nectar, store energy in the form of fat, and then head for the mountains of central Mexico, where they will over-winter.
 The temperature is generally 40 to 50 degrees in these mountains, so the Monarchs are at rest most of the time as it is too cold for them to fly.